klavinslab/primer-workflow/operation_types/Make_Primer_Aliquot.md

     show do
       title 'Transfer primer stock into primer aliquot'

-      note 'Pipette 10 uL of the primer stock into a tube according to the following table:' table operations
+      note 'Pipette 10 uL of the primer stock into a tube according to the ' \
+           'following table:'
+      table operations
         .start_table
         .input_item('Stock')